sazeracjs/sazerac/README.md

 }
 ```

-If you're using a framework like [jasmine](https://jasmine.github.io/), your tests might look something like this:
+If you're using a framework like [jasmine][], your tests might look something like this:

 ```js
 describe('isPrime()', () => {